JackSzwergold/Writing/memories/Going to My First Comic Convention and Getting Ripped Off.md

 We all kinda spilt up and wandered around.
 I tried flipping through a box of comics, but was kinda not into it.
 First I wasn’t—and had never been—a big comic book collector.
 So the idea of flipping through piles of boxes to find something seemed weird to me.
 I never really cared about overarching plots and after a while the “game” of comics became pretty clear: You bought one comic because a secret from another comic was “revealed” in another.
 And I wasn’t into it; I just liked the art and action.

 So anyway, I just wandered the aisles and looked at the random ephemera that people had for sale every now and then.
-Small buttons, “Beatles” junk and stuff like that.
+Small buttons, toys, “Star Trek” junk, “Beatles” junk and stuff like that.
 I did spot one table that had cool, imported Japanese toys but they were too expensive for me.

 As I walked around I ran into my friends again.
+They eagerly showed me what they picked up.
+I nodded politely and feigned intrest.
+I was bored and wanted to leave.
+I found cooler stuff in the discount bin of Nostrand Books anyway.

+Just as I was about to say I wanted to leave, I spotted some guy walking around the aisle of a stck of mint comic books and shouting something about them being 25 cents each.
+At least!
+Something I could score.

+I walked over to him and asked what he was selling, and he showed it to me: It was a pristine stack of *Battlestar Galactica* #1 going for 25 cents a pop.
+My brain was spinning: I just paid Phillip $3.25 for the same comic.
+But this guy was selling them for 25 cents a pop.
+I gave the seller 25 cents, grabbed my copy and looked it over.
+Not only was it $3 less than the one I paid $3.25 for, it was actually in much better shape.

+I showed it to my friends and they all agreed: I got ripped off by Phillip.
+Maybe I should complain to Phillip about it?
+But I soon realized that was a losing proposition.
+I mean, how would Phillip have known about this one random guy and his seemingly random stack of *Battlestar Galactica* #1 comics?

+Part me of also thought of buying a second comic for 25 cents.
+I mean if I had three comics that were destined to be worth something—because what #1 of a comic doesn’t increase in value—wouldn’t I really be increasing my meager investment?
+I mean for $3.75 ($3.25 plus 25 cents plus another 25 cents) I could have a solid investment that could have increased in price to $5 per copy netting me $15 in the future when I decided to finally sell these gems.

+But no matter.
+I didn’t buy another copy.
+I simply found a bag of some sort, slipped the comic into it, headed out into the streets with my friends and headed back home.

 ***